-Find Your Perfect Shade of Rose’ at Oliver’s!
+Find Your Perfect Shade of Rosé at Oliver’s!

 It’s your lucky week, Rosé lovers!

-Note: Oliver’s 20% Off Rosé sale runs from July 19-25, 2023 at all four Oliver’s Market locations.
+Note: Oliver’s 20% Off Rosé sale runs from July 16-22, 2025 at all four Oliver’s Market locations.

 Rosés are the ultimate summer wine!
 Bright & vibrant, with beautiful hues from pale pink to almost red, they often have pronounced aromas of strawberry and watermelon, and are mouthwateringly refreshing on the palate.
 Possessing many white wine qualities, combined with attributes from their red grape origins, their crispness, body, and acidity make them outstanding aperitifs, and they are beautiful wines for pairing with food.
 Salads and pastas, fish courses and poultry are all excellent partners, and given the right accompaniments, these wines will make a perfect match with many a cheese.

 Here at Oliver’s Market, we have an amazing domestic and international selection of Rosés, including some delicious gems from right here in our own backyard.
 Take advantage of this special pricing to stock up on your favorites or try something new.
+We have our top picks from our Wine & Spirits team below, so there is another great reason to try something new this week!

 Making Rosé